rackerlabs/rackspace-how-to/content/general/rackspace-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 This page lists various Rackspace services and their current mitigation status for the CPU speculative execution vulnerabilities: [CVE-2017-5753](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5753), [CVE-2017-5715](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5715), and [CVE-2017-5754](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-5754).
 In some cases, customers might need to take additional action to mitigate these vulnerabilities.

-**Important**: RRackspace is executing our mitigation and remediation strategy to address these vulnerabilities, taking into account any configuration or vendor dependencies.
+**Important**: Rackspace is executing our mitigation and remediation strategy to address these vulnerabilities, taking into account any configuration or vendor dependencies.
 We will provide additional guidance as more information becomes available.

 | Service | Mitigation Status |
 | --- | --- |